wuzhengy/TAU/libTAU_ideas.md

   * This design is to create relay incentive for data cache provider.
   * The more data provided, the provider's Node ID has more places in other peers routing table
 * Second 80 bits: First half of the sender Node ID
   * when first half equal to second half, this is a self data channel and possible to receive any sender's ping message and update the appendix value.
+This could be used to add anonymous friends.

+---
+Data consumption
+* each device with libTAU need to decide daily data usage for achieving balance of contribution and benefits.
+Generally the more data allocated, the better performance it is.

+---
+Bootstrap and time: nodes can get these information from both central or decentral source
+* from third party bootstrap and time server
+* from community blockchain content
+  * blockchain content is safer to validate true time and swarm, however it is slower than third party service.
+So we adopt a combined approach with blockchain as foundation.